Battle of Amiens (1918): First phase

 The battle began in dense fog at 4:20 am on 8 August.
 Under Rawlinson's Fourth Army, the British III Corps attacked north of the Somme, the Australian Corps to the south of the river in the centre of Fourth Army's front, and the Canadian Corps to the south of the Australians.
-The French 1st Army under General Debeney opened its preliminary bombardment at the same time, and began its advance 45 minutes later, supported by a battalion of 72 Whippet tanks.
-Although German forces were on the alert, this was largely in anticipation of possible retaliation for their incursion on the sixth and not because they had learned of the preplanned Allied attack.
+The French 1st Army under General Debeney opened its preliminary bombardment at the same time and began its advance 45 minutes later, supported by a battalion of 72 Whippet tanks.
+Although German forces were on the alert, this was mainly in anticipation of possible retaliation for their incursion on the sixth and not because they had learned of the preplanned Allied attack.
 Although the two forces were within 460 m of one another, gas bombardment was very low, as the bulk of the Allied presence was unknown to the Germans.
-The attack was so unexpected that German forces only began to return fire after five minutes, and even then at the positions where the Allied forces had assembled at the start of the battle and had long since left.
+The attack was so unexpected that German forces only began to return fire after five minutes, and even then, at the positions where the Allied forces had assembled at the start of the battle and had long since left.

 In the first phase, seven divisions attacked: the British 18th (Eastern) and 58th (2/1st London), the Australian 2nd and 3rd, and the Canadian 1st, 2nd and 3rd Divisions.
 Troops of the 33rd Infantry Division of the U.S. Army National Guard supported the British attackers north of the Somme.

 The attackers captured the first German position, advancing about 3.7 km by about 7:30 am.
 In the centre, supporting units following the leading divisions attacked the second objective a further 3.2 km distant.
 Australian units reached their first objectives by 7:10 am, and by 8:20 am, the Australian 4th and 5th Divisions and the Canadian 4th Division passed through the initial breach in the German lines.
 The third phase of the attack was assigned to infantry-carrying Mark V* tanks; however, the infantry was able to carry out this final step unaided.
-The Allies penetrated well to the rear of the German defences and cavalry now continued the advance, one brigade in the Australian sector and two cavalry divisions in the Canadian sector.
+The Allies penetrated well to the rear of the German defenses, and cavalry now continued the advance, one brigade in the Australian sector and two cavalry divisions in the Canadian sector.
 Aircraft fire by the new RAF and armoured car fire kept the retreating Germans from rallying.